linrongbin16/lin.vim/README.md

 - `<leader>c` 🆅: copy visual-selected text to locale machine cache `~/.vim/.lin-vim-enhanced-copy-paste`.
 - `<leader>p` 🅽: paste text saved from local machine cache `~/.vim/.lin-vim-enhanced-copy-paste`.

-All copied content in system clipboard will be stored in a text database.

-- `<leader>y` 🅽: open enhanced yank list.
+All copied content in system clipboard will be stored in a text database, press `F10` to open enhanced yank list.

 You could configure these hot keys in **_user.vim_**.